hearthandsinc/challenges/backend/readme.md

 Some topics that we find interesting to dig:

-- [ ] Implement SMS authentication to verify the clients phone numbers & add clients sessions
 - [ ] Choose a network protocol that enables soft real-time message delivery to clients
-- [ ] Support SMS forwarding to relay the messages to the clients phone numbers
 - [ ] Make the server message ingestion idempotent
 - [ ] Add support for sent/delivered/read message status
 - [ ] Add support for chats and messages pagination
+- [ ] Implement SMS authentication to authenticate the clients
+- [ ] Support SMS forwarding to relay the messages to the clients phone numbers

 ## Challenge Review